sieve-data/docs/source/index.html.md

   }'
 ```

-> A sample response would look as follows (truncated):
+> A sample response would look as follows:

 ```json
 {